100 Florida Trails®

 Four Freedoms Trail Four Freedoms Trail - This paved trail runs 12 miles north from Madison, FL, to the Withlacoochee River-North on the Georgia border.
 A pleasant rural trail with lots of shade.
 Worth a visit if you're in the area.

-Gainesville Florida Bike Trails Gainesville Bike Trail.(4 reports) - Biking at and around the University of Florida.
+Gainesville Florida Bike Trails Gainesville Bike Trails (4) - Biking at and around the University of Florida.
 Kermit-Sigmon Bike Trail, Depot Avenue Rail-Trail, and Waldo Road Greenway all join for 6.6 miles of continuous biking.
-Link to the University of Florida Campus Greenway, and to the Gainesville-Hawthorne State Trail at Depot Park.
+Link to the University of Florida Campus Greenway, and to the Gainesville-Hawthorne State Trail from Depot Park.

 View trail, map, and 65+ photos

-Gainesville-Hawthorne State Trail Gainesville-Hawthorne State Trail - a Top 10 Florida bike trail.
+Gainesville-Hawthorne State Trail Gainesville-Hawthorne State Trail - a Florida Top 10.
 The trail (a linear state park) stretches 16.5 miles from Gainesville's Boulware Springs Park, through the Paynes Prairie Preserve State Park and the Lochloosa Wildlife Management Area, and ends in the small town of Hawthorne.
 Connector to downtown Gainesville.
 Wooded and quiet, there are even are some winding hills to challenge you!

 View trail, map, and 65+ photos